Teen impaled by tractor spear meets firefighters who saved his life

 Rescuers didn’t want to move Sam too much, but had to get him unhitched from the tractor without moving the spear near his vital organs.

-They tried several tools before finally using a cut-off saw to cut the spear from the trailer while part of it was still inside Sam.
+They tried several tools before finally using a cut-off saw to cut the spear from the trailer, leaving part of it inside Sam.

 “We had about 6 to 8 inches to work, to get that large tool in between where it was on the tractor to where it was at the edge of his clothing.
 We had to be able to get the blade in there from where he was to cut him free,” said Ernest Ty Larry, who was driving one of the Shelby County Fire Department trucks that day.